cnclabs/codes.credit.relation/README.md

 **Project Description**

-Employ machine learning techniques to estimate the **term structure of cumulative default probabilities** — a structured estimation that contains default probabilities from short-term to long-term periods (E.g., 1, 3, 6, 12, ..., 60 months)
+Employ and design an **explainable** model to estimate the **term structure of cumulative default probabilities** — a structured estimation that contains default probabilities from short-term to long-term periods (E.g., 1, 3, 6, 12, ..., 60 months)

-**Current Implemented Models**
+**Previous Works**

 * Multiperiod Corporate Default Prediction—A Forward Intensity Approach (FIM)
   * Journal of Econometrics, 2012